Curriculum

 Grades 10-12

-Nutrition and Strength Training II is a participation and project-based class where students become more proficient in nutrition and strength training implementation.
+Nutrition and Strength Training 2 is a participation and project-based class where students become more proficient in nutrition and strength training implementation.
 Students will apply previously learned topics, requiring further research towards project-based learning.
 Current research in nutrition and performance will be reviewed and critiqued with each progressive NST section requiring further research, and more difficult topics related to NST.
 In addition, students are required to use a computerized nutrition journal and workout plan.
-Students will be required to be leaders in the classroom and weightroom for NST I students.
-This course is offered to students seeking graduation credit and successful completion of NST I. This course will strive to assist students in the areas of self-esteem, self-confidence, goal setting, and developing a positive work ethic.
+Students will be required to be leaders in the classroom and weightroom for NST 1 students.
+This course is offered to students seeking graduation credit and successful completion of NST 1.
+This course will strive to assist students in the areas of self-esteem, self-confidence, goal setting, and developing a positive work ethic.

 Movement and The Mind